sipios/poka-yoke/intellij/java/README.md

 Intellij has a powerful system of Structural search inspection.
 It allows you to search for a pattern in your code and to apply a quick fix to it.

-## Tutorial to import the configuration file
+## Tutorial to import the configuration file :

-Here is a video to show you how to install the Poka Yoke for Intellij IDEA :

 - You should clone the repository before starting the video

-<iframe src="https://drive.google.com/file/d/1iQ62J2gvqjvhcafB-XagguPnAPybyoMJ/preview" width="640" height="480" allow="autoplay"></iframe>
+- Clone the repository on your computer
+- Follow the steps on the [video](https://drive.google.com/file/d/1iQ62J2gvqjvhcafB-XagguPnAPybyoMJ/view?usp=drive_link) to install the Poka Yoke for Intellij IDEA.

 ## List of all structural search inspection implemented :